Madonna (name): Trademark

 The American singer became one of the earliest celebrities to register her name for trademark in the United States in the 1980s.
 Her trademark for the name Madonna was also recognized internationally when she won a legal case in 2000 through the United Nations' arbitration at the World Intellectual Property Organization (WIPO).
 In comparison, her fellow British singer Sting's case was denied by WIPO in the same year, because sting was considered "a common English word".

-JD Supra Business Advisor, explored a "scandalous" case in the 1930s after an intent to register the "Madonna Wine", with complainers arguing the word has been popular in several English-speaking countries due to association with Mary; in contrast, website further adds that in the post 1979-years, the "singer altered and distracted from the previous and exclusive reference to the Virgin Mary".
+JD Supra Business Advisor, explored a "scandalous" case in the 1930s after an intent to register the "Madonna Wine", with complainers arguing the word has been recognized in several English-speaking countries as an associated with Mary; in contrast, website further adds in the post 1979-years, the "singer altered and distracted from the previous and exclusive reference to the Virgin Mary".
 In 1993, The Trademark Reporter mentioned another case by saying "apparently, the term 'Madonna' was still believed to be generally understood as referring to the Virgin Mary in 1959.
 Whether that might be found true in 1993 is another question".